 Although both COPIS and SIPOC diagrams are used at the Define stage of the DMAIC methodology, both are not the same.
 In fact, both are opposite to each other (as you must have guessed from their full forms).
 While one (SIPOC) starts with the supplier and eventually reaches the customer, the other (COPIS) starts with the customer and ends at the supplier meaning it is more customer-centric and focuses on customer requirements.

-Although both the COPIS and the SIPOC provide a high-level outline of the process, COPIS provides it from the perspective of the customer.
+Although both the COPIS and the SIPOC provide a high-level outline of the process, COPIS provides it from the customer's perspective.
 A customer is not much concerned about how you process the goods or services.
 He is interested in the output that he receives.
 Whether it meets his expectations and requirements or not is his main concern.
 So, the COPIS starts keeping the customer in focus and analyzing the process from his point of view.

 On the other hand, the SIPOC focuses more on how the inputs are received from the supplier, how these inputs are processed, and what output is generated.
 It analyzes the inputs and outputs more than the process itself.
 So, the SIPOC diagram concentrates more on what output we are getting.
 In COPIS vs SIPOC, the SIPOC diagram has a distinct disadvantage.
 It considers the most important element of the process improvement exercise i.e. the customer.
 It takes customers into consideration at the last which means not enough emphasis is laid on customer satisfaction, which is the basis of success for any business.
-This means if you are using the SIPOC diagram, you will be focusing solely on improving the process without taking into consideration what the customer actually wants.
-Though the process may improve it may not automatically lead to customers feeling happy.
-Whereas, COPIS lays full emphasis on this all-important aspect.
+This means if you use the SIPOC diagram, you will focus solely on improving the process without considering what the customer wants.
+Though the process may improve, it may not automatically make customers happy.
+COPIS lays full emphasis on this all-important aspect.

 COPIS begins by keeping the entire focus on the customer.
 It doesn't straightaway jump to the process.
 It pictures the value-addition that will bring satisfaction to the customer before taking any decision to make changes to the process or output.
-And once there is clarity about the customer's expectations and requirements, there would be clarity on what kind of output is needed.
+And once there is clarity about the customer's expectations and requirements, there will be clarity on what kind of output is needed.
 This will lead you to the right process that will produce the kind of output that is needed.
 And if the right process is known, there would be no confusion about the right kind of inputs required for it.
-Clarity on inputs would lead to the right kind of suppliers who can provide these inputs.
+Clarity on inputs leads to the right suppliers who can provide these inputs.

-A major difference between SIPOC and COPIS is that while a SIPOC diagram may provide you with help in improving the process in a phased manner, COPIS on the other hand will help you in changing the process to suit the customer needs leading to customer satisfaction.
+A major difference between SIPOC and COPIS is that while a SIPOC diagram may help you improve the process in a phased manner, COPIS, on the other hand, will help you change the process to suit the customer needs, leading to customer satisfaction.

 But a clear benefit of a SIPOC diagram is that it pictures the current state of the process i.e. as it is now thus giving you an opportunity to look at the process in a more practical way.
 COPIS, on the other hand, provides a more idealistic picture of how the process should be.